Gusi/docs.everlaps.com/docs/en/user-guide/drivers.md

 ### Drivers list

-Permits input, modification or deleting of the available drivers.
+Permits input, modification or removing of the available drivers.

 ##### Actions